Global Playboy

 As a result of my rekindled affair with skateboarding in later life I have definitely experienced my share of falls and even a busted finger.
 So if you want to start doing tricks and stunts, get a helmet and some pads and prepare to fall.
 A lot.

-That said, it is fun, it is great exercis and it is cool.
+That said, it is fun, it is great exercise and it is a cool sport.

 Good luck!